Our Bridgeport, Shelton & Westport, CT Pediatric Dentists Answer Your Most Common Questions

 What forms must I fill out?

-From this website, you may complete and submit a Patient Registration Form online or you may choose to download and complete a Patient Registration Form at your convenience and bring it with you to your first appointment.
+From this website, you may login to our Patient Portal Login at the top right corner of the website.
 By doing this in advance, you will be able to fully enjoy our unique office with your child.

 What are my financial options?

-If you have dental insurance, please complete the employee portion of your form and bring it with you as well.
+If you have dental insurance, please complete the Patient Portal Login tab at the top of the website.
 After your dental benefits have been determined, you will be required to pay only the unpaid portion of your fee at the time of service.
 Other financial options will be explained to you at your first appointment.